The Show What You Wrote

-The Show What You Wrote is BBC Radio 4’s comedy sketch show - written by you.
+The Show What You Wrote is back!
+BBC Radio 4’s themed sketch show returns for a second series.

 Each episode is based around a different subject and it’s all written by you.

 This is an opportunity for you to get involved in creating a show that sounds different from any other sketch show.

 The Show What You Wrote is open for anyone to enter, whatever their level of experience.
 If you have a good idea then write it up and send it to us.

 1) Science and Nature